This is what the Boston Bruins do

 Flustered, insecure, ineffective and oblivious.
-Their Game 1 loss teetered on the brink of an unraveling, much like they had in their playoff defeat to the Philadelphia Flyers in 2012.
-Their Game 2 loss was something much more unsettling: a humiliating 6-1 defeat on home ice in which the Penguins’ levels of apathy alarmingly surged.
+Their Game 1 loss teetered on the brink of an unraveling the likes they had in their playoff defeat to the Philadelphia Flyers in 2012.
+Their Game 2 loss was something much more unsettling: a humiliating 6-1 defeat on home ice in which the Penguins’ levels of apathy surged alarmingly.

 The Penguins’ shoulders slumped after the Bruins scored the first goal in Game 1, 8:23 into the first period.
 They were down just 28 seconds into Game 2 on a Brad Marchand goal.

 When Dan Bylsma says “I think the first team to score a goal is going to win this hockey game tonight" ... well, how does one expect the Penguins to react?

 The Bruins built the lead to 3-0: Nathan Horton on a rebound from Tomas Vokoun, and then David Krejci on a pretty passing play.

 Out went Vokoun, in came Marc-Andre Fleury.
 The Penguins cut the lead on a Brandon Sutter goal, but Brad Marchand – after tangling with Matt Cooke at center ice – scored 25 seconds later.

 Patrice Bergeron and Johnny Boychuk scored in the third, and the Bruins cruised to the 6-1 win, in front of a sea of empty seats at Consol Energy Center on Monday night.

 The Penguins were outscored 9-1 in two games at home.
 Their power play, the best in hockey, was 0-for-6 over two games.
 Vokoun was pulled in Game 2.
 They had 20 giveaways to the Bruins’ three.